nik-sm/raft/README.md

 - Every 1s, each client node will send the next line from their data file to the cluster to be applied to the state machine.

+View documentation and testable examples with `godoc -http=:6060` and browse to `localhost:6060`.

 ## Inspecting output

 The easiest way to view the "results" of an experiment is to check the final